LouisLanganay/Workshop-FrontEnd-Epytodo/part 1/README.md

 > [!NOTE]
 > If you haven't completed the EpyTodo Backend project, you can use the [EpyTodo backend project](../Backend/) provided to test the application.

 Welcome to the **Workshop Frontend EpyTodo - Part 1**!
-In this first workshop, we will focus on <u>setting up a React project with TypeScript</u> and creating the login, register, home, and not found pages.
+In this first workshop, we will focus on <u>setting up a React project with JavaScript</u> and creating the login, register, home, and not found pages.

 :checkered_flag: <u>Objectives of the workshop</u>:
-- Set up a React project with TypeScript
+- Set up a React project with JavaScript
 - Create the login, register, home, and not found pages
 - Utilize Tailwind CSS, Heroicons, and Headless UI for design and user interface